Will AI Replace Disaster Relief Workers? What the Data Actually Shows

 For detailed task-by-task automation data on this occupation, visit the full occupation profile.

-This analysis was produced with AI assistance, drawing on data from Eloundou (2023), Brynjolfsson (2025), Anthropic Labor Report (2026), and Bureau of Labor Statistics projections.
-All statistics reflect the most recent available data as of early 2026.
+This analysis was produced with AI assistance, drawing on data from Eloundou et al. (2023), Brynjolfsson et al. (2025), Anthropic Labor Report (2026), Bureau of Labor Statistics OEWS and OOH databases, NOAA billion-dollar disaster records, and ONET task classifications.
+All statistics reflect the most recent available data as of early 2026.\*